mlaursen/react-md/docs/src/components/Components/Helpers/AccessibleFakeButtons/README.md

 The button will be able to be focused via normal tab behavior, update it's role to be a `button` when it is not rendered as a link, and keep an `aria-pressed` state up to date.

-There is also an `AccessibleFakeInkButton` if you want to use ink with the button.
+There is also an `AccessibleFakeInkedButton` if you want to use ink with the button.